How to Vectorize an Image in Adobe Illustrator

 A vector image is a scalable image comprised of values rather than pixels.

-Most images found online are raster images.
+Most images found online are raster images (see different file types, explained ).
 Raster images use square pixels (bits of color) to convey an image.
 Vector graphics convey color using scalable color polygons.
 Since vector images use dynamic color sections as opposed to static squares, they provide perfect lines and crisp colors.

 The geometry which comprises vector images is formulaic, making them resolution-independent.
 That means images don’t lose quality when they’re scaled up or down, since the color polygons in a vector image will always maintain their shape.
 The same is not true for raster images, since the color information of these images is stretched when scaled.

-Once you know how to convert an image to a vector in Illustrator, you’ll be able to scale anything you find to the size you want — without losing image quality.
+Once you know how to convert a JPG file to a vector in Adobe Illustrator, you’ll be able to scale anything you find to the size you want—without losing image quality.

 Step 1: Pick an Image to Convert to Vector